 We work a lot with reptiles and amphibians.
 These creatures can squirt blood out of their eyes in defense, push their thumb bones out of their hands for extra grip and drink through their feet.
 They are truly awesome.

 We research a frog disease caused by a gnarly parasitic skin fungus.
-We also examine the ways that freshwater turtles are super awesome and how we might stop their populations going extinct, how destroying habitat and creating disturbance affects the reptiles and amphibians in super cool places like Madagascar and Papua New Guinea, and how to help conserve threatened populations of wildlife, so that future generations are not completely ripped off.
+We also examine the ways that freshwater turtles are super awesome and how we might stop their populations going extinct, how destroying habitat and creating disturbance affects the reptiles and amphibians in super cool places like Papua New Guinea, and how to help conserve threatened populations of wildlife, so that future generations are not completely ripped off.

 Our research group has many opportunities for students so if you are interested in supervision for Honours or postgraduate research, or volunteering during your undergraduate studies, please get in contact with me here to discuss opportunities.